marcellodebernardi/adversarial-csprng/readme.md

 with Adversarial Neural Cryptography](https://arxiv.org/abs/1610.06918).

-## 1 - Setup
+## 1 - Setup and Executable
-The easiest way to run the project is to build the Docker image using the provided Dockerfile.
-To do so, install Docker on your system, ensure the Docker daemon is running, and execute the command
+The easiest way to run the project is to pull the project's Docker image from Docker Hub.
+This is because the project has software dependencies that are not necessarily straightforward to setup, depending on the user's system.
+The pre-built Docker image is plug-and-play, and only requires the user install Docker.
+Check https://docs.docker.com/install/ for instructions on how to do this on your platform.

-`docker build -t your_name/container_name:main .`

-from the `adversarial-csprng` directory.
-Run the image using the command
+Once Docker is correctly installed, execute the command

-`sudo docker run -i -t --rm your_name/container_name:main /bin/bash`
+`docker run -i -t --rm marcellodebernardi/adversarial-csprng:main /bin/bash`

-which starts the image in a container and drops you into an interactive shell inside the container.
-This approach is the easiest as the Dockerfile handles the setup of all required dependencies.
+This will pull the Docker image from Docker Hub, start it in a new container, and drop the user into an interactive shell inside the container.
+Refer to section 2 for what to do next. **It is strongly recommended to follow this approach.**

-It is also possible to execute the system directly.
+It is also possible to execute the system without Docker, but this requires manually setting up the project dependencies.
 In order to do so, Python version `3.6` or higher is required.
 You can `pip install -r requirements.txt` to obtain the project's Python dependencies.
-Additional dependencies are listed in the Dockerfile.
-In general, the setup procedure is the same as that performed in the Dockerfile.
+Additional binaries (outside Python) on which the software depends are listed in the Dockerfile.
+In general, the manual setup procedure is more or less the same as that performed by Docker.

-## 2 - Running and Tweaking the Model
+## 2 - Training and Tweaking the Model
-Once inside the running Docker container run `python3 main.py` to train and evaluate the models.
+Once inside the running Docker container, run `python3 main.py` to train and evaluate the models.
 Parameters can be tweaked in the constants section at the top of the script, and some command-line options are supported.